Archaeological Research Facility

 Langsdorf Hall 321A

-The Center for Sustainability is the University’s prime mover for green initiatives around a sustainable approach to economic and social development, and environmental protection.
+The Center for Sustainability is the university’s prime mover for green initiatives around a sustainable approach to economic and social development, and environmental protection.
 The center works with student groups to coordinate efforts to raise awareness about sustainability and to increase the level of sustainability in campus operations and activities.
-The center promotes inclusion of sustainability-centered topics in the curriculum, assists with external grant-seeking by faculty and other members of the University community, conducts public education programs, and facilitates faculty collaboration across academic disciplines.
-For more information, contact the director, Dr. John Bock, at email@example.com or 657-278-4373.
+The center promotes inclusion of sustainability-centered topics in the curriculum, assists with external grant-seeking by faculty and other members of the university community, conducts public education programs, and facilitates faculty collaboration across academic disciplines.
+For more information, contact John Bock, professor of anthropology and center director, at firstname.lastname@example.org or 657-278-4373.

 Center for the Promotion of Healthy Lifestyles and Obesity Prevention